 Incorporate into your Laundry

 Add 2-3 drops of an essential oil to your laundry.
 I put the drops into the soap dispenser in the washing machine along with the detergent.
 I like something fresh like any Citrus oil including Bergamot.
 It helps make your wash anti-bacterial in a healthy way and clothes retain a whiff of the scent when they are washed.

-Come and visit the Big Carrot Danforth Community Market or Beach Community Market for all your essential oil needs and questions.
+Come and visit the Big Carrot Danforth Community Market, Beach Community Market, or shop online for all your essential oil needs and questions.
 We have a great selection of premium quality, organic oils to choose from.